 Reset load counter- Load counter displays in the 'Current' column.
 This will show the count of current page load/requests used by the agents.
 With reset load counter option, a user can again initiate a page loads limit from start i.e. the counter will again start from zero.

 Delete- A user can delete the rate limit and it will get removed automatically to all associated agents and organizations.

-Audit Logs - A user can check what changes has been done, who did that and when with audit logs option.
+Audit Logs - A user can check what changes have been done, who did that, and when with audit logs option.
 Audit logs contain details about user activities.
-For more details please read Audit Trail article.
+For more details please read the Audit Trail article.

 An organization can be configured to require rate limits for all agents.
 You can still check-in agents to an organization that requires rate limits for all agents, but the agents will not start without an assigned rate limit.

 A rate limit is assigned to an agent by following the above-displayed steps in the Agent Repository.

 Agent Approval Required: This feature allows users to approve/disapprove their agents.
 If an agent is disapproved, all job schedules added will get disabled by default and cannot be enabled before the agent is approved.

 A disapproved agent can still be run manually allowing users to check their agent execution and data before approving the agent to run through the Job Schedules.
 With the Agent Approval feature enabled new agents checked-in will be disapproved by default so you need to approve them specifically.
 Existing agents will be approved by default.

 A popup will appear when you click on the check or cross icon allowing you to select a rate limit or remove an existing rate limit.
 The Rate Limit drop-down will contain all rate limits with a global scope and all rate limits assigned to your organization.

 Only users with the Admin role can assign rate limits to agents.